sagemath/trac_to_gh/Issue 6957.md

 # Issue 6957: $SAGE_DATA/extcode/javascript/jsmath appears to be the same as $SAGE_LOCAL/notebook/javascript/jsmath

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6957

 Original creator: pcpa